microsoft/codeql-container/README.md

 ### TL;DR

-Analyze a python project django located in the folder ```/tmp/django``` by running the security and quality QL pack on it:
+Analyze the python project django located in the folder ```/tmp/django``` by running the security and quality QL pack on it:

 ```
 /scripts/unix/analyze_security.sh /tmp/django/src /tmp/django/results python